zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Giorgio begins our dialogue by asking Anna, “I’ll p ick you up tonight at 7:00, okay?”
 “To pick someone up” means usually to drive to their house and to take them somewhere in a car.
 Anna says, “You’d better make it 8:00.
 I need time to get ready.”

 Giorgio says, “You just need to go home, take a sho wer, and throw on some clothes.”
 Giorgio says that it shouldn’t take Anna long to get ready to go.
 She just needs to “take a shower” – to wash herself – and to  “throw on,” or put on, some clothes.
-“Throw on” is a phrasal verb used informal ly the same way we would use the phrasal verb “to put on” when we’re referring t o clothes.
+“Throw on” is a phrasal verb used informal ly the same way we would use the phrasal verb “to put on” when we’re referring to clothes.
 Giorgio says, “How much time do you need?”

 Anna says, “You have no idea what a woman has to do  to look her best, do you?”
 I don’t, either.
 Anna says, “Not only do I ha ve to bathe, I need to exfoliate and depilate.”
 Anna is complaining that Giorgio, be ing a man, doesn’t understand all the things that a woman has to do, and quite ho nestly, I as a man don’t understand them either, but I’ll try to explain as best I can.